 Jodhpur is the second largest city in Rajasthan, India.
-Jodhpur is not as famous as Jaipur, its sister city that is known as Pink City.
-But since Jodhpur is also known as the Blue City, it would be a nice additional visit to make your Indian trip colorful.
+It may not be as famous as its sister city Jaipur, which is also known as the Pink City, but since Jodhpur is also known as the Blue City, it would be a nice additional visit if you want to make your Indian trip a colorful one.
 One day and one night in Jodhpur would actually be the ideal amount of time to explore the city.

 Guest post by Haya Serena